flutter/website/src/docs/testing/errors.md

 [reporting errors to a service][].

 To customize error widget at root, set [`MaterialApp.builder`].
-If some node in widget tree will fail to build, the builder will be used to create replacement:
+If some node in widget tree will fail to build, the builder will be used to replace the failed widget:

 <!-- skip -->
 ```dart